Visualize a multispectral satellite image

 The original Sentinel-2 image is much larger, but it was clipped to a smaller extent for the needs of this tutorial.

-An illustration of surface reflectance
+An illustration of reflectance

-5. In the Catalog pane, right-click B8 and choose Add To Current Map.
+3. In the Catalog pane, right-click B8 and choose Add To Current Map.

 The Near infrared band appears on the map, also displayed in gray tones.
 However, this time the image looks quite different.
 The features that have the highest reflectance values are the grass and agricultural fields (white tones).
 The features with the lowest reflectance values are the water bodies (black tones).